 He became a seafaring explorer after whom Barrow Point in Alaska (which he discovered).

 Additionally, Barrow Sound and Barrow Bay at the north-western tip of North America take his name.

-During his 40 year career at the Admiralty he published several articles in scientific journals, and also wrote an account of mutiny on the bounty.
+Furthermore, during his 40-year career at the Admiralty, he published several articles in scientific journals and also wrote an account of the mutiny on the bounty.